csc-training/elements-of-hpc/supercomputer/modern-supercomputer.md

 node varies typically from a hundred gigabyte to few thousand gigabytes (a high-end laptop might have 32 gigabytes of memory); in total there can be millions of gigabytes of memory in a supercomputer.
-Using all of these CPU cores and GPUs together requires that they be able to _talk_ to each other.
+Using all of these CPU cores and GPUs together requires that they are able to _talk_ to each other.
 In a supercomputer, the nodes are connected together with a communications network called **interconnect** in the jargon of the field.
 The interconnect is a crucial component that gives a supercomputer its